Helen Sawyer Hogg

 Helen Battles Sawyer Hogg (August 1, 1905 – January 28, 1993) was an American-Canadian astronomer who pioneered research into globular clusters and variable stars.
 She was the first female president of several astronomical organizations and a scientist when many universities would not award scientific degrees to women.
-Her scientific advocacy and journalism included astronomy columns in the Toronto Star ("With the Stars", 1951–81) and the Journal of the Royal Astronomical Society of Canada ("Out of Old Books", 1946–65).
+Her dedication to sharing astronomy with the wider public led to scientific advocacy and journalism including columns in the Toronto Star ("With the Stars", 1951–81) and the Journal of the Royal Astronomical Society of Canada ("Out of Old Books", 1946–65).
 She was considered a "great scientist and a gracious person" over a career of sixty years.

 Early life

-Born in Lowell, Massachusetts on August 1, 1905, Helen was the second daughter of banker Edward Everett Sawyer and former teacher Carrie Douglass Sawyer.
+Born in Lowell, Massachusetts, on August 1, 1905, Helen was the second daughter of banker Edward Everett Sawyer and former teacher Carrie Myra Sprague Sawyer.
 Academically gifted, Helen graduated from Lowell High School at the age of 15, but chose to stay for another year before leaving to attend Mount Holyoke College in 1922.

 Education

 After graduating from high school, Hogg enrolled in Mount Holyoke College.
 Despite having nearly completed a chemistry degree, she changed her major from chemistry to astronomy after attending introductory astronomy classes with Dr. Anne Sewell Young in her junior year (1925).
-Dr. Sewell took her class to see the solar eclipse of January 24, 1925 and a year later Annie Jump Cannon, an astronomer working at Harvard University, came to visit Mount Holyoke.
+Dr. Sewell took her class to see the solar eclipse of January 24, 1925, and a year later Annie Jump Cannon, an astronomer working at Harvard University, came to visit Mount Holyoke.
 Hogg cited these experiences as defining moments that led to her career studying stars.
 In 1926 Hogg completed her undergraduate degree in astronomy, graduating magna cum laude.

 After graduating from Mount Holyoke, Hogg received a fellowship for graduate study at Harvard Observatory in the fall of 1926 with the help of Dr. Cannon.
-Once at Harvard Hogg worked with Dr. Harlow Shapley, the director of the graduate program in astronomy.
+Once at Harvard, Hogg worked with Dr. Harlow Shapley, the director of the graduate program in astronomy.
 Following the expectations and work ethic of Dr. Shapley, Hogg worked hard, long hours measuring the size and brightness of globular clusters and published several papers.
 Hogg received her master's degree in 1928 and her doctoral degree in 1931, both from Radcliffe College, as Harvard refused to award graduate degrees in science to women at the time.

 For her advances in astronomy, Hogg received honorary doctoral degrees from six Canadian and U.S. Universities, including Mount Holyoke College and the University of Toronto.